clrgit/indented_io/README.md

 `IndentedIO` object for the duration of the block

-The implementation carries no overhead if it is not used but the core indentation mechanism processes characters one-by-one which is about 10-15 times slower than a handwritten implementation (scripts/perf.rb is a script to check performance).
-It would be much faster if the inner loop was implemented in C. However, we're talking micro-seconds here: Printing without using IndentedIO range from around 0.25ms to 1ms while using IndentedIO slows it down to between 4 and 12 microseconds, so IndentedIO won't cause a noticeable slow down of your application unless you do a lot of output
+The implementation carries no overhead if it is not used but the core indentation mechanism processes characters one-by-one which is about 7-8 times slower than a handwritten implementation (scripts/perf.rb is a script to check performance).
+It would be much faster if the inner loop was implemented in C.
+However, we're talking micro-seconds here: Printing without using IndentedIO range from around 0.25us to 1us while using IndentedIO slows it down to between 2us and 8us, so IndentedIO won't cause a noticeable slow down of your application unless you do a lot of output

 ## Installation